"The O’Neill Studio equates the journey of the actor with the pursuit of artistic excellence,

-Now in its 20th year, The O’Neill Studio’s Independent Artist Track keeps the actor focused in private sessions with The Studio's artistic director, Stephen Kennedy Murphy, who trained with Sanford Meisner at The Neighborhood Playhouse and with Frank Corsaro at Juilliard.
+Now in its 20th year, The O’Neill Studio’s Independent Artist Track keeps the actor focused in private sessions with The Studio's artistic director, Stephen Kennedy Murphy, who studied acting with Sanford Meisner at The Neighborhood Playhouse and apprenticed as a director to Frank Corsaro at Juilliard.

 Over the course of 12 weeks, he will mentor you through the process of creating a daily regimen that can include work on career strategy, monologues, music and movement.

 MENTORING - The benefits of The Track begin with helping the actor navigate the ever-shifting landscape of casting.
 Goal setting is an ongoing focus of the dialogue with Stephen, who will partner with you to help you keep on purpose and on Track.